-We already know the Scrum Team Produces Results, so as a result of its self-organization we know that all the Team Members are available to help each other out with Production, Scrum Mastering and Product Ownership work.
+We know the Scrum Team Produces Results, and that, as a result of its self-organization, all the Team Members are allowed to help each other out with any work they do.
 The Scrum Team is a 'closed' unit that does Production, Scrum Mastering, and Product Ownership - but nobody can tell them (or even needs to know) how they do it.

-Let's focus on Team Captaincy.
+3) Let's focus on Team Captaincy.
 There are variants of Team Captaincy; in fact, the term 'Team Captain' is not always appropriate.
-So, let's discuss some other terms we might use to describe the Team's Product Owner and when we'd use them:
+So, let's discuss some other terms we might use to describe the Team's Product Owner (TPO) and when we'd use them:

+Team Spokesperson (TS): In the real world, a Team Spokesperson is a Team Member who explains what the Team is doing, and why.
+Every TPO plays this role, but being a Spokesperson does not make a person a TPO; being a TPO also requires taking accountability for the Team's Results.

+There are various ways a Scrum Team self-organizes to provide its TPO, and these define what kind of TPO we have.
+Here are a few we have found useful...

+Team Leader (TL): In the real world, a TL is someone who is the Team's Spokesperson and has ownership of the Team's 'play calling', even if the actual 'plays' are being determined by the Team.
+This ownership is what gives the Team Leader the authority they need in order to be accountable for the value of the Results produced by the Scrum Team.

-- Team Representative (TR): A Team Member who Represents the Team and speaks on the Team's behalf; the TR explains what the Team is doing, and why.
-Every form of TPO plays this role... - Team Captain (TC): In the real world, a TC is someone who is the Team Spokesperson and also 'calls the plays' for the team.
-I like to use this term when the TPO was appointed and/or comes from the 'management side' of the Organization, and is not seen as a 'real' member of the Team by the other Team Members - TCs are seldom involved in either Development Work or Scrum Mastering.
+We like to use this term when the TPO manages the Team's Backlog but is not seen as a 'real' member of the Team by the other Team Members - TLs are seldom involved in either Development Work or Scrum Mastering.
 In other words,

-Team Captain = Spokesperson + 'calls the plays'
+Team Leader = Team Spokesperson + 'owns the play calling'

-Squad Leader (SL): In the real world, a SL is a soldier who is in charge of a squad of lower-ranking soldiers, and is accountable for the work they do.
-What is important about the SL is that they are soldiers themselves.
-I like to use this term when the TPO is involved with Development Work.
+Squad Leader (SL): In the real world, a SL is a soldier who is in charge of a squad of lowerranking soldiers, and is accountable for the work they do.
+What is important about SLs is that they are soldiers themselves.
+We like to use this term when the TPO is involved with Development Work.
 In other words,

-Squad Leader = Team Captain + Developer.
+Squad Leader = Team Leader + Developer

-Crew Chief (CC): In the real world, a CC is a Journeyman who works, and directs work, at a work site - the CC is accountable for the work being done.
-As a Journeyman, the CC also mentors, trains and coaches apprentices.
-I like to use this term when the TPO is involved with Development Work and Scrum Masters the Team, even if they're not the Team's Facilitator.
+• Crew Chief (CC): In the real world, a CC is a Journeyman who works, and directs work, at a work site - the CC is accountable for the work being done.
+As a Journeyman, the CC also mentors, trains, and coaches apprentices.
+We like to use this term when the TPO is involved with Development Work and Scrum Masters the Team, even if they're not the Team's 'formal' Facilitator.
 In other words,